 Public Engagement for Energy Infrastructure

-The work will assess the value for money/effort of citizens involvement in infrastructure development and allow to discover best practices on public engagement for energy infrastructure and provide evidence of effective participatory action.
+Public support for energy transition infrastructure is essential as policy makers look to accelerate renewables permitting, transmission grid upgrades and community-based projects.
+The work assessed the value for money/effort of citizens involvement in infrastructure development and allow to discover best practices on public engagement for energy infrastructure and provide evidence of effective participatory action.
 Such elements are necessary to strengthen the governance aspects and the social acceptance of the FitFor55.

 Featured publications